alljoyn/extras-webdocs/docs/learn/base-services/notification/index.md

 another.
 So, at any given time, no more than 1 message from each of the 3 Message Types can be valid for a given Producer.
-For example, if a Producer sends an Info message 20 seconds after sending the previous Info message with a 100 second TTL, the new message will overwrite the previous message; Consumers from this point forward would only receive the new message and not the old message, even though the TTL of the old message did not yet expire.
+For example, if a Producer sends an Info message 20 seconds after sending the previous Info message that had a 100 second TTL, the new message will overwrite the previous message; Consumers from this point forward would only receive the new message and not the old message, even though the TTL of the old message did not yet expire.